 Learn how contrastive losses train sentence embeddings, why hard negatives matter, and how retrieval systems combine bi-encoders, rerankers, and dimension tradeoffs.

-Learn vector scoring contracts, evaluate Matryoshka widths, and measure scalar, product, and binary quantization before shipping compressed retrieval.
+Learn vector scoring contracts, evaluate Matryoshka widths, and measure scalar, product, and binary quantization before deploying compressed retrieval.

 Learn scaled dot-product attention from first principles, including Q/K/V routing, variance scaling, masks, multi-head shapes, KV-cache costs, and FlashAttention.